-This introductory e-learning course will provide students knowledge on how to successfully integrate T&E into the early phases pre-Milestone B of an Air Force acquisition program.
-The goal is to begin preparing Air Force acquisition/sustainment personnel who are assigned T&E responsibilities to be effective members of the Air Force acquisition team throughout a program’s life cycle starting with early involvement.
-Course Objectives: The course will provide students knowledge on topics such as the Analysis of Alternatives process and outcome, the concept of programmatic trade space in cost, schedule, and performance, how Air Force testers contribute to formulation of an acquisition strategy, and how to program T&E strategy that is consistent with the acquisition strategy.
+This introductory e-learning course provides students the knowledge to successfully integrate T&E into the early phases pre-Milestone B of an Air Force acquisition program.
+The goal is to begin preparing Air Force acquisition/sustainment personnel who are assigned T&E responsibilities to be effective members of the Air Force acquisition teams throughout a program’s life cycle starting with early involvement.
+Course Objective: The course provides students the knowledge on topics such as the Analysis of Alternatives process and outcome, the concept of programmatic trade space in cost, schedule, and performance, how Air Force testers contribute to formulation of an acquisition strategy, and how to program T&E strategy that is consonant with the acquisition strategy.
 Students will be introduced to the role of an Air Force Integrated Test Team ITT, how to identify the potential member organizations of an ITT, write an ITT Charter, and how the ITT relates to the overall program.
 Students will be introduced to concepts of evaluation criteria, data requirements, and test capabilities.

 Interest Based Negotiations develops students’ interest-based negotiation skills and strengthens their knowledge of intellectual property rights.
 The education combines faculty lectures with student participation in a role-playing scenario stimulating a realistic DoD acquisition.
 The scenario is designed to illustrate many issues that commonly arise in real procurement negotiations.
 Students are assigned one of six roles, which include both government and contractor characters.
 The students will gain knowledge of intellectual property rights, interest-based negotiation, interactive exercises, and debriefing sessions after each round of negotiation in the scenario.

-In this course, the goal is to introduce acquisition professionals to Human Systems Integration (HSI) across the acquisition lifecycle.
-There is currently limited understanding of HSI this course will discuss the nine HSI domains, and the why, what, and who of HSI with regard to the development and sustainment of systems.
-HSI implications to acquisition programs have not traditionally been given the emphasis they warrant.
-DODI 5000.02 and AFI 63-101 require that program managers (PMs) implement a plan for HSI early in the program life cycle and that HSI considerations are included in all key acquisition documents.
-This course will give acquisition professionals the knowledge needed to comply with these requirements.
+The goal of this course is to introduce acquisition professionals to Human Systems Integration (HSI) across the acquisition lifecycle.
+This course will discuss the seven HSI domains and the why, what, and who of HSI with regard to the development and sustainment of systems.
+HSI implications in acquisition programs have not traditionally been given the emphasis they warrant.
+DoDI 5000.95 and DAFI 63-101/20-101 require that program managers implement a plan for HSI early in the program life cycle and that HSI considerations are included in all key acquisition documents.
+This course will give acquisition professionals an introduction to the knowledge needed to comply with these requirements.

 The internet based Contract Depot Maintenance Repair Process course is composed of various modules and exercises to demonstrate the contract repair process employed by AFMC and the Air Logistics Complexes ALCs.
 The Contract Depot Maintenance Repair Process course addresses the objectives of the process, what types of contracts and incentives to use, how the results should be measured and who the responsible parties are for various elements of the process.